BenJonesMakers/Thermostat/README.md

 Tick - Thermostat starts at 20 degrees
-Tick - You can increase the temperature with an up function Tick - You can decrease the temperature with a down function The minimum temperature is 10 degrees
+Tick - You can increase the temperature with an up function Tick - You can decrease the temperature with a down function Tick - The minimum temperature is 10 degrees
 If power saving mode is on, the maximum temperature is 25 degrees If power saving mode is off, the maximum temperature is 32 degrees Power saving mode is on by default but it can also be turned off